Corinna's Online Guide to Wise Woman Herbal Medicine

 Note: Yarrow has a very dangerous look alike, called poison hemlock, so you must be positive of the identification.
 One key difference between these two is in the stalk—look for purple splotches at the base of the stalk which is an indicator of poison hemlock.
 Another trick is that yarrow’s stalks will tend to be a bit fuzzy and hemlock is hairless.
 When in doubt, consult one who knows.

 Fall is the most potent season of harvest for medicinal roots.
 As the plants prepare for dormancy over the winter, they send their energy below ground to the roots.
+(It's natural for you to feel called to slowing down with the season as well!)
 After the first frost, these are some of my favorite roots to dig for medicines.

 Burdock, Articum minus/lappa, is a biennial plant so you’ll need to distinguish between first and second-year growth.
 Look for a purple thistle-like flower in summer that develops into brown burrs in fall.
 The large fuzzy broad leaves are somewhat triangular in shape with wavy edges and light colored undersides.
 To harvest, you'll need to dig a ring or trench around this herb as the taproot is very deep.